- The Fantastic Team

 While they can’t cause the type of damage termites can if left undisturbed Camponotus sp infestation can lead to pretty expensive damage repairs.

 As you’ll come to be aware, size isn’t everything in the ant kingdom.
-Fire ants are small, exotic insects that can inflict a painful sting to humans.
+Fire ants (RIFA) are small, exotic insects that can inflict a painful sting to humans.
 Exactly this is what makes them so dangerous to have them around your property.

 If you come to encounter fire ants on your property, it’s best to call professionals to handle them and to inform your local government, as they’re very dangerous.